Greatest Literature banner

 Approx. 9,500 words

-The four men and the sea
+Four men and the sea

-You could take Stephen Crane's "The Open Boat" and Ernest Hemingway's The Old Man and the Sea as, respectively, the start and culmination of a certain kind of American storytelling.
+You could set Stephen Crane's "The Open Boat" and Ernest Hemingway's The Old Man and the Sea as, respectively, the start and culmination of a certain kind of American storytelling.
 Call it psychological realism, or hard-bitten modernism, or something else, but there's a real line of development here.
 It's not coincidental that Hemingway was a great admirer of Crane's work.

 "The Open Boat" is still a terrific read.
 A "classic" you don't have to force yourself through.
 The plot is simple: four men are in a dinghy after their boat sank off the coast of Florida (a situation Crane himself had experienced).